 GNFR NFR Tier Surrogate for gridding Other Stationary Combustion 1A4ai Tier 2 Flanders energy balance per municipality (or the Flemish energy balance in the case of coal, waste, lamp petroleum, biogas and sludge disaggregated according to the "Floor area" combined with land use.
-Brussels Office surfaces Wallonia energy balance of each municipality distributed on commercial and institutional surface by municipality Other Stationary Combustion 1A4bi Tier 2 Energy consumption per municipality disaggregated according to "Residential Floor Area"; the residential floor area map.
-Since the fuel types used vary greatly according to the character of the region (rural versus urban), 3 variants of the map were derived.
-Population data Energy balance of each municipality distributed on residential building area Other Stationary Combustion 1A4ci Tier 2 A part of the emissions are distributed based on land use/landcover data (sub-sector dependent).
+Brussels Office surfaces Wallonia energy balance of each municipality distributed on commercial and institutional surface by municipality Other Stationary Combustion 1A4bi Tier 2 Population data Energy balance of each municipality distributed on residential building area Other Stationary Combustion 1A4ci Tier 2 A part of the emissions are distributed based on land use/landcover data (sub-sector dependent).
 Another - Emissions are distributed on the basis of the agricultural plot distribution.

-Table 10-4 Tier method and surrogates used for gridding of emissions in GNFR sector C Other stationary combustion part of the emissions originates form point sources (XY)
+part of the emissions originates form point sources (XY)